beyondlimits/FullScreenMario/Getting Started.md

 In order to progress game state and repaint the screen, the game calls `FullScreenMario.FullScreenMario.prototype.upkeep()` every 16 milliseconds (while running at 60fps).
 This is governed by FSM.GamesRunnr.

 Inside upkeep, a maintenance function is called for characters and solids.
 These are `FullScreenMario.FullScreenMario.prototype.maintainCharacters`, and `FullScreenMario.FullScreenMario.prototype.maintainSolids`.
 During these maintenance calls, for each character and solid, if they have a .movement property, it's called as a Function on the Thing.
 These will typically be `FullScreenMario.FullScreenMario.prototype.moveSimple` (such as Goombas) or `FullScreenMario.FullScreenMario.prototype.moveSmart` (such as smart Koopas).

+### Sprites

+Thing sprites are stored in Source/settings/sprites.js using a custom image format.
+The image format is discussed in more detail in [PixelRendr's readme](http://github.com/FullScreenShenanigans/PixelRendr).

+The key used to look up a Thing's sprite is computed using the current area name and the Thing's .title, .groupType, and .className (GameStartr.generateObjectKey).
+Whenever a Thing is added or has its class changed, its sprite is recomputed using its new key.

+Sprites may be single Uint8ClampedArray of pixels (a typical image) or a SpriteMultiple containing multiple Uint8ClampedArray images, keyed by their section.
+A bush, for example, will have a single sprite; a pipe will have a top sprite and a middle sprite.

+To generate your own sprites, you may use [ImageReadr](http://github.com/FullScreenShenanigans/ImageReadr).

 ## Maps